A topic from the subject of Physical Chemistry in Chemistry.

 Procedure

-2. Fill the gas discharge tube with the desired gas.
+2. Carefully fill the gas discharge tube with the desired gas.
+Record the gas used.

-• The gas discharge tube must be filled with the desired gas to a pressure of about 1 torr.
+• The gas discharge tube should be filled with the desired gas to a pressure of approximately 1 torr.

-• The power supply must be set to a voltage of about 1000 volts.
+• The power supply should be set to a voltage of approximately 1000 volts.
+(Note: This voltage is high and requires appropriate safety precautions.)

-• The spectrometer must be calibrated using a known light source.
+• The spectrometer should be calibrated using a known light source before beginning the experiment.

 The results of this experiment can be used to:

-• Identify the elements present in a sample of gas.
+• Identify the elements present in a sample of gas based on their unique spectral fingerprints.

-• Determine the energy levels of electrons in atoms.
+• Determine the energy levels of electrons in atoms by calculating the energy differences corresponding to the observed wavelengths.

 Share on: